Aliases for HTN1 Gene

 GeneCards Summary for HTN1 Gene

 HTN1 (Histatin 1) is a Protein Coding gene.
-Diseases associated with HTN1 include Dental Caries and Candida Glabrata.
-Among its related pathways are Innate Immune System and Defensins.
+Diseases associated with HTN1 include Acute Apical Periodontitis and Candida Glabrata.
+Among its related pathways are Defensins and Innate Immune System.
 An important paralog of this gene is HTN3.

 UniProtKB/Swiss-Prot Summary for HTN1 Gene